Here we share the most expensive countertops including some of their pros & cons and what you can expect to pay.

 Concrete Countertops

 Concrete is pretty easy to cut or shape, so custom items do not shoot the price up too much.
-Unfortunately concrete countertops are going to be very heavy, sending installation prices up, and meaning it is important to make sure the countertop have the correct supports underneath to hold the weight.
+Unfortunately, concrete surface materials will be very heavy, sending installation prices up, meaning it is important to ensure the countertop has the correct supports underneath to hold the weight.

-While concrete countertops can be labor intensive you can save substantially by doing the pouring and installation yourself.
-For a DIY project concrete counters are a very affordable option.
+While concrete counters can be labor-intensive, you can save substantially by pouring and installing them yourself.
+For a DIY project, concrete surfaces are a very affordable option.

 Concrete countertops can run anywhere from $100 per square foot to $150 per square foot, not including installation.